bcchung-pages/bcchung-pages.github.io/_pages/biography.md

 ## About me

+I'm currently working at the Department of Information and Communication Engineering, Gyeongsang National University, as a *Assistant Professor*, since September 2021.

-I'm currently working at Electronics and Telecommunications Research Institute (ETRI) in Daejeon, as a *Senior Researcher*, since February 2017.
-My exact affiliation is Defense ICT Convergence Research Section, Intelligent Convergence Research Laboratory, ETRI.
+Before joining GNU, I worked at Electronics and Telecommunications Research Institute (ETRI) in Daejeon, as a *Senior Researcher*, since February 2017.

 ---